 Phil served as President of the New Hampshire Bar Association (1986-1987).
 He served as Co-Chair of Governor John Lynch’s Judicial Selection Commission for seven years (2005-2012).
 He previously served as a member of Governor Jeanne Shaheen’s Judicial Selection Commission from 2000-2003.

 Phil was appointed by the New Hampshire Supreme Court to serve on the Court’s Professional Conduct Committee (PCC) from 1996-2003.
-He currently serves as a member of the PCC Hearings Panel.
+In the past he has also served as a member of the PCC Hearings Panel.
 He co-chaired, along with Supreme Court Justice Robert Lynn, the PAD Rules Committee.
 He also currently serves as a member of the board of directors of the New Hampshire Public Defender Program.
 He received the Distinguished Service to the Legal Profession Award from the of the New Hampshire Bar Association in 2012.